-A Catholic Mass is held in the Old Convent Chapel on the St. Mary’s campus at noon Monday-Friday.
+A Catholic Mass is celebrated at 12 noon Monday – Friday in the Convent Chapel at the rear of St. Mary’s campus.
+All are welcome.